Sette/marvin-docs/docs/pages/install-marvin.rst

 Install Apache Marvin-AI
 ============================

-Welcome to Apache Marvin-Ai Install guide
+Welcome to Apache Marvin-AI install guide.

+**We strongly recommend the utilization of Python 3.6 or any latest version.**

 Ubuntu Install
 --------------